Baby Don't You Do It: The Band versions

 The Band recorded the song numerous times under the title "Don't Do It".
 The lead singer was Levon Helm, with backing vocals by Rick Danko and Richard Manuel.
 Different versions, both studio and live, appear on several of their albums and box sets, including the 1972 live release Rock of Ages.
 "Don't Do It" was the encore performed by The Band in Martin Scorsese's 1976 concert film The Last Waltz, though it was featured first in the film.
 Although it was not included on the 1978 soundtrack album, the track was included in the 2002 box set edition of The Last Waltz soundtrack.

-The version of "Don't Do It" from Rock of Ages was issued as a single, reaching #34 on the Billboard Hot 100 in the autumn of 1972; the track was the second - following "Up on Cripple Creek" - and final Top 40 single for the Band.
-Billboard called this version a "dynamite dance treatment."
+The version of "Don't Do It" from Rock of Ages was issued as a single, reaching No. 34 on the Billboard Hot 100 in the autumn of 1972; the track was the second - following "Up on Cripple Creek" - and final Top 40 single for the Band.
+Billboard called this version a "dynamite dance treatment".
 Record World called it "a funky rocker that fits The Band to a tee."

 The Who versions

 The Who recorded several versions of "Baby Don't You Do It".
-The first version released was recorded live in San Francisco and released as the b-side to "Join Together" in June 1972.
+The first version released was recorded live in San Francisco and released as the B-side to "Join Together" in June 1972.
 The group had previously played the song in their live performances circa 1964–65, and a studio recording from that time was later released on the 1998 remastered CD of Odds & Sods.

-The Who also recorded a studio version of the song on March 16, 1971 at The Record Plant in New York.
+The Who also recorded a studio version of the song on March 16, 1971, at The Record Plant in New York.
 This version became first available on the 1995 Reissue of Who's Next and featured Leslie West on lead guitar, but was edited to 5:13.
 The full version (8:21) of the song became available on the Who's Next Deluxe Edition.
-During the sixth season of That '70s Show when the show's episodes were all named after recordings by The Who, the March 3, 2004 broadcast was entitled "Baby Don't You Do It".
-In 2025 The Who released "Live at the Oval 1971," which featured the song as track #10.
+During the sixth season of That '70s Show when the show's episodes were all named after recordings by the Who, the March 3, 2004, broadcast was entitled "Baby Don't You Do It".
+In 2025 The Who released Live at the Oval 1971, which featured the song as track No. 10.